emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 It has never been more in-vogue to talk about compounding.
 I hate to follow the crowd here, but it’s true.
 Not just financial compounding, but the compounding effects of how you spend your time.
 This works to your advantage in almost every area of life, from fitness and relationships to learning and productivity.
 If you can gain one more productive hour per workday, in a year, that’s 260 hours.
 In five, that’s 1,300 hours.
 The long term impact of small but consistent productivity gains is massive.

 Generating productivity gains that compound is only possible if your methods are sustainable.
-I’ve found the easiest way to do this is to seek methods with a high ***“impact-to-ease of implementation” ratio***.
+I’ve found the easiest way to do this is to seek methods with a high ***impact-to-ease of implementation ratio***.
 Whatever you do to be more productive, it should be relatively easy to implement and keep doing, and it should have an outsized positive impact on your productivity.
 Like with anything in life, finding these involves a lot of trial and error, and there may be some minor productivity losses in the pursuit of productivity gains.
-Everybody has different things that work for them, so don’t be afraid to give something a shot even if it doesn’t seem suitable for you at first.
+Everybody has different things that work for them, so don’t be afraid to give something a shot even if it doesn’t seem suitable to you at first.

 I’ve tried a lot of methods over the years and have come up with a pretty reliable list that works for me.
 As promised, this wouldn’t be an article on productivity without a “hacks” list, so without further ado…